ToeFungi/exchange-rates-as-promised/README.md

 The testing framework used is Mocha.
 Chai, Chai-as-promised, nyc and nock are used for assertions, coverage reporting and mocking external requests, respectively.
 Should you make a change request, please ensure that the new changes are appropriately covered by accompanying unit tests.

+## Issues
+If you find any problems while working with this library, please log an issue [here](https://github.com/ToeFungi/exchange-rates-as-promised/issues) so that development can begin to rectify the error.

+Follow development on the Trello board [here](https://trello.com/b/b1t2qIK0/exchange-rates-as-promised).

 ## Contributions
 This project is completely open source and as such, you are invited to make contributions.
 Fork the project, make some